Rapptz/discord.py/docs/api.rst

 .. function:: on_raw_thread_update(payload)

-    Called whenever a thread is update.
+    Called whenever a thread is updated.
 Unlike :func:`on_thread_update` this is called regardless of the thread being in the internal thread cache or not.

     This requires :attr:`Intents.guilds` to be enabled.